-Before you move, select those items you're taking with you and remove the items you're leaving behind.
+Before you move, select the items you're taking with you and remove the items you're leaving behind.
 Make sure you have "homes" for the things you won't be taking and check that you're not moving items that shouldn't be packed.
 Go through each cupboard and drawer and be very selective.
-Donate items to shelters, food banks, have a garage sale or give useable items to friends.
+Donate items to shelters, food banks, have a garage sale, or give useable items to friends.

 Prepare an Essentials Box

 Put aside the things you'll need for your last two days in your current home and the first two days in your new home, including dishes, cutlery, food items, appliances (coffee maker/toaster), dishtowel, dishcloth, cleaner, soap, etc.